instructure/instructure-ui/packages/emotion/README.md

 #### themeOverride prop

-The themeable components accept a `themeOverride` prop which let's you override it's component theme object.
+The themeable components accept a `themeOverride` prop which lets you override it's component theme object.
 It accepts an override object or a function, which has the current `componentTheme` as its parameter.

 **See more on the [withStyle](#withStyle/#applying-themes) and [Using theme overrides](/#using-theme-overrides) doc pages for more info.**